 Swipe fees can weigh on a business’s bottom line.
 But examine your business contracts and state law before passing them on to customers who pay with debit or credit cards

 Merchants who wonder if they can add surcharges to credit and debit card purchases should first review the contracts they’ve signed with the card networks, such as Visa and Mastercard.
 That’s about as much fun as reading the dictionary, but you really need to know what these contracts say.
 Visa has published a guide for merchants who plan to add surcharges.Generally speaking, you must notify the card company that you intend to add a surcharge, post notices at the point of sale and be clear about what the surcharge is.
 Make sure you know what your state’s rules are if you add a surcharge, as there may be additional requirements for disclosure.
 Your state Department of Consumer Protection is a good place to start your research.

-“Most of what retailers can and cannot do involving credit and debit cards is governed by their contracts with the card companies, not by state or federal law,” wrote J. Craig Shearman, vice president of government affairs and public relations for the National Retail Federation in an email.
+“Most of what retailers can and cannot do involving credit and debit cards is governed by their contracts with the card companies, not by state or federal law,” wrote J. Craig Shearman, former vice president of government affairs and public relations for the National Retail Federation in an email.
 “So the question is not ‘Is it legal?’ but rather, ‘Do the card companies allow it?’”